Amed Rosario Player Props: Guardians vs. Diamondbacks

-Amed Rosario -- hitting .324 in his past 10 games -- will be in action for the Cleveland Guardians versus the Arizona Diamondbacks, with Zac Gallen on the hill, on June 16 at 9:40 PM ET.
+Amed Rosario -- hitting .308 in his past 10 games -- will be in action for the Cleveland Guardians versus the Arizona Diamondbacks, with Tommy Henry on the mound, on June 17 at 10:10 PM ET.

-In his last appearance, he had three hits (going 3-for-5) against the Padres.
+In his previous game he had a hitless showing (0-for-4) against the Diamondbacks.

 Amed Rosario Game Info & Props vs. the Diamondbacks